shadtanvir/CourseNest/README.md

 - **Firebase Authentication** — Email/Password and Google-based login system
 - **Course CRUD Operations** — Instructors can add, edit, and delete courses
-- **Enroll & Track Progress** — Students can enroll in courses and monitor progress
+- **Enroll & Track** — Students can enroll in courses and track their enrollments
 - **Category-based Filtering** — Filter courses by topics or difficulty levels
 - **Dark/Light Theme** — User-preference-based UI theme toggle
 - **Responsive Design** — Fully optimized for all devices